ssh-mitm/ssh-mitm/doc/get_started/terminal_session.rst

     INFO     ℹ session 7c43d2b2-51e7-4351-a468-c6768ea04d30 created

 SSH-MITM generates a unique Id for each client.
-The log direcory contains subfolders for each session.
+The log directory contains subfolders for each session.

 .. code-block:: none